Everyone says not to judge a book by its cover, but rarely do we listen.

 The next step is to dig a little deeper and understand your brand’s personality and vibe.
 Is it a serious financial firm or a fun coffee shop with free WiFi?

 Put all 3 together, and you now have your business’s DNA.
-It will help you create the perfect logo that represents who you are, what you do, and who for.
+It will help you create a logo that represents who you are, what you do, and who for.
 You can even print it out and put it up on your wall as a reminder.

 Check out the Apple logo as an example: